GabeGiancarlo/LoRax/devices/truffula-node/build-journey/02_solder_antenna.md

 - **RFM95W not detected**: Check SPI connections, CS pin
 - **No antenna**: Device will damage RFM95W — always attach antenna!
 - **Battery not detected**: Check MAX17048 connections, I2C address

+## Alternative: Custom PCB with Integrated RFM95W

+For a more compact design, consider creating a custom PCB that integrates the RFM95W module directly.
+See [Step 2a: Solder RFM95W Module to Custom PCB](02a_solder_rfm95w_pcb.md) for detailed instructions on:
+- Soldering RFM95W to custom PCB
+- CAD design workflow (KiCad/Eagle)
+- Antenna size alternatives

 ## Next Steps